Noahnut/simple-key-value-DB/README.md

 ## TODO
 - [ ] Change store data object type from JSON to binary
 - [ ] Persistency store from the sst file which when the program restart can build the sst from the old data
+- [ ] WAL (Write Ahead Log) Prevent the Data loss when data still in the memory table
 - [ ] bloom filter prevent the Read the not exist data
 - [ ] integration test for the database
 - [ ] benchmark test for the database